Background image from Joanna Kosinska - Thank you

 Now you have a start.
 And this can be changed or added to at any time.

-Most charities would appreciate hearing about your gift to them.
+Most charities would appreciate hearing about your gift to them, even if it is left in your will.
 But, this does not have to be your first step.
 You can do this whenever you wish or you can keep it as your secret.
 Either way it will be a big step and will warm your heart.

 Until next time, let our warm hearts soar!